<aside> <img src="/icons/list_gray.svg" alt="/icons/list_gray.svg" width="40px" /> Home | Research Aims | My journey

 Bioinformatics & Systems Biology

-I’m a 5th year Ph.D. candidate in the Bioinformatics and Systems Biology (BISB) program at the University of California, San Diego.
+I’m a Ph.D. candidate in the Bioinformatics and Systems Biology (BISB) program at the University of California, San Diego.

 🎓 Education